On Tuesday, Nov. 2 elections will be held for the Hastings School Board where six candidates are competing for three open spots on the board.

 I don’t like the direction our schools are heading.
 I think our pride in America is dying and the current school board is trying to tell parents how to raise their children.

 What is the most important issue in this election and how would you address it?

 How would you rate the school district’s performance during the pandemic — protecting public health, delivering quality education services, serving the community?
-Would you have done anything differently?

 Name one thing the Hastings School District does well, and how you would support it.